FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

 ### 8. Calculate the spacing between the 7 reinforcement pieces and set vertical constraints between them.

 In our case, our total length is 192 inches, minus the two end pieces (2 x 2 inches) and the two corner reinforcements (2 x 6 inches), = 192 -- (4 + 12) = 176.
 Removing the 7 reinforcement pieces ( 7 x 2 ) = 162.
-Dividing this by 8 gives us the space between each reinforcement   * 20.25.
+Dividing this by 8 gives us the space between each reinforcement: 20.25.

  ![](images/Arch_panel_tutorial_08.jpg )